 Early morning we decided to go to the highest point of mountains.
 A train with panoramic views of the valley and the mountains left us at Kleine Scheidegg.

 These bells were apparently to scare off any predator but also to keep track of freely roaming livestock on the mountains.
-Although seemingly much useful tradition.. a very loud and annoying sound for the poor animal itself, in my opinion.
+Although seemingly much useful tradition.. a very loud and annoying sound for the poor animal itself.

 After roaming around in a couple of souvenir shops, and enjoying some ice cream on a hot day we made our way to our next train.